-Fadel Adib is a former principal investigator within the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS) at the Massachusetts Institute of Technology (MIT) and assistant professor at MIT's Media Lab, where he is the founding director of the Signal Kinetics research group.
+Fadel Adib is a former principal investigator at the MIT Abdul Latif Jameel Water and Food Systems Lab (J-WAFS) and the MIT Jameel Clinic.
+He is an assistant professor at MIT's Media Lab, where he is the founding director of the Signal Kinetics research group.
 His research group develops innovative technologies and algorithms for wireless perception, networking and sensing.

 Fadel's 2019 J-WAFS funded research project, 'Learning food and water contaminants using wireless signals', responded to food safety and foodborne illness challenges by developing a food safety sensor that uses wireless signals to determine food quality and safety using an RFID sticker placed on a food product’s container.